XML Parse Tool

 If the XML contains namespaces such as

-w:document, the namespace will be stripped in the output and
+w:document, the namespace is stripped from the output and

 Configure the Tool

-- The Auto Detect Child: Parse out the element that is a child to the element in the input data - an alternative to specifying which element of the XML is to be parsed.
-If an element occurs the highest number of times under a single parent node, this is the element that is chosen to be parsed.
+- Auto Detect Child: Parse out the element that is a child to the element in the input data—an alternative to specifying which element of the XML to parse.
+If an element occurs the highest number of times under a single parent node, this is the element that is chosen to parse.

-- The Specific Child Name: Enter the name of the child element to be parsed out.
+- Specify Child: Enter the name of the child element to be parsed out.
 The XML element is case sensitive.

-- The Return Outer XML: When checked, the outer XML tags are returned.
-An additional field for each parsed field is created with the suffix
+- Output Outer XML: Return the outer XML tags.
+An additional column for each parsed column is created with the suffix

-- The Ignore XML Errors and Continue: Ignores any errors that are produced by the XML and continues parsing.
+- Ignore XML Errors and Continue Processing Data: Ignore any errors that are produced by the XML and continues parsing.

 If an element occurs the highest number of times under a single parent node, this is the chosen element.
-If no element occurs more than once, then the default is simply to select the first child of the root.
+If no element occurs more than once, then the default behavior is to select the 1st child of the root.

-In the following code example, the "record" element is auto-detected because it occurs 3 times under the one parent.
+record element is auto-detected because it occurs 3 times under the 1 parent.

-The "field1," "field2," and "field3" elements appear 3 times each, but not under a single parent node (they each occur once per parent “record” node).
+field3 elements appear 3 times each, but not under a single parent node (they each occur once per parent

-The Auto Detect Child only takes the first row of input into account versus all rows of input.
+Auto-detect Child only takes the 1st row of input into account versus all rows of input.
 The messages tab on the output of the XML Parse tool should show a message indicating which element was auto detected as the default.